 - Use the dlmread command by using syntax. ( dlmread (filename ) ).

 Given below are the examples of dlmread in Matlab:

-In this example, the text file is ‘ file1.txt ’ and data added to the file is [ 4 3 6 8 6 ].
+Let’s take this example where our text file is ‘file1.txt’, and we’re adding this data to the file: [4 3 6 8 6].
 So it will create one text file in the current directory.
-Here we are using a simple method to create the file and then we use dlmread command to read text file1.
+Here we use a simple method to create the file and then use the dlmread command to read text file1.

 clear all ;